 The preparation of environmental deliverables is one step in a series of approvals for a project to achieve construction authorization.
 Early coordination with parties that have jurisdiction over the project will help clarify requirements and avoid unnecessary delays.
-Early coordination is the responsibility of the consultant team and does not require consultation with the PgM.
+Early coordination is the responsibility of the consultant team.
+Submittal of early coordination letters will go through PgM review.
+Early Coordination Letter templates for local, state and federal stakeholders can be found in the OES NEPA library, Sharepoint, and Guidebooks.

 The responsible party tasked with completion of the project's environmental deliverables should identify critical path activities or risks in the schedule and manage these activities to expedite the delivery of the environmental documentation for environmental processes associated with the applicable GEPA, NEPA, and environmental permitting and approval processes.
 It is incumbent upon the party tasked with completion of the project's environmental deliverables to set an environmental schedule and coordinate with the PgM regarding implementation and execution strategy.
-There are a variety of environmental deliverables that projects may require depending upon the funding source, Letting authority.
-A formal environmental justice screening report would not be required for these projects.
+There are a variety of environmental deliverables that projects may require depending upon the funding source and Letting authority.
+A formal environmental justice screening report would not be required for non-federally funded projects, however minority and low-income communities should be identified as part of the initial screening process and findings incorporated into the public involvement approach.

 Efficiencies in the process should be considered and may include but are not limited to initiating ROW acquisition concurrently with the local environmental process to expedite project delivery.
-Elements of risk are inherent in allowing concurrent activities rather than the typical sequential activities; however, these risks must be identified and actively managed by the project sponsor and environmental delivery team.
+Elements of risk are inherent in allowing concurrent activities rather than the typical sequential activities; however, these risks must be identified and actively managed/mitigated by the project sponsor and environmental delivery team.

 Consultants performing environmental surveys on the TIA Program shall always carry a current copy of the Field Survey Right of Entry letter during field work.
 During field work this letter shall be provided to property owners whose property could be accessed by field personnel within the project study limits.
-The Right of Entry letter should be mailed out in advance of the field work.
+The Prime consultant will coordinate the Right of Entry letter which should be mailed out by the Prime consultant in advance of the field work.
+The Right of Entry letter is valid for six (6) months and would need to be resubmitted if additional surveys are required.
+Additional coordination may be needed if railroad ROW is present within the survey boundary and may require a separate notification and approval/permitting/documentation of training.
+Please work with your engineering team to determine the need to access railroad ROW during surveys.